confluentinc/schema-registry/docs/serializer-formatter.rst

 the Basic Auth headers by setting the following configuration in your producer or consumer example

 ``basic.auth.credentials.source``
-  Specify how to pick the credentials for Basic uth header.
+  Specify how to pick the credentials for Basic Auth header.
 The supported values are URL, USER_INFO and SASL_INHERIT

   * Type: string
   * Default: "URL"